Report an Improper Disclosure

 Q: Who may file a complaint?

-A: A complaint may be made by a parent or parents of a student, eligible student (a student who is at least 18 years of age or attending a postsecondary institution at any age), principals, teachers, and employees of an educational agency.
+A: A complaint may be made by a parent or parents of a student, eligible student (a student who is at least 18 years of age), principals, teachers, and employees of an educational agency.

 Q: May a complaint be filed anonymously?

 A: An anonymous complaint will be accepted and investigated if it contains enough information regarding the nature of the complaint and the parties involved.
-It is preferred that the complaint identify the person making the complaint (complainant).
-Please note that it may be impossible to properly investigate or respond to an anonymous complaint if the original complaint does not provide enough information and does not provide an individual contact who can supplement or clarify the information submitted.
+It may be impossible to properly investigate or respond to an anonymous complaint because NYSED cannot contact the person who filed it and may need additional information.
+Additionally, sometimes the person making the complaint (the "complainant") and the circumstances of the complaint are well-known to the school, making it impossible to maintain a complainant's anonymity.

-Q: Will a third party named in a complaint be contacted by the Chief Privacy Officer?
+Q: Will a third party named in a complaint be contacted by the NYSED Privacy Office?

-A: Third parties named in a complaint will be contacted and the contents and details of the complaint disclosed.
-The complainant's identity will be disclosed if it is necessary to complete the investigation and review.
+A: Third parties named in a complaint will be contacted and the contents and details of the complaint will be disclosed.

 Q: What happens after I file this complaint?